UK's Morrisons defends buyout in letter to business minister

-LONDON, July 7 (Reuters) - Supermarket group Morrisons (MRW.L) has written to Britain's business minister and other politicians seeking to head off any opposition to its agreed 6.3 billion pound ($8.7 billion) takeover by private equity firm Fortress Investment Group.
+LONDON (Reuters) - Supermarket group Morrisons has written to Britain’s business minister and other politicians seeking to head off any opposition to its agreed 6.3 billion pound ($8.7 billion) takeover by private equity firm Fortress Investment Group.

 Newspaper reports have said business minister Kwasi Kwarteng wants a meeting with Morrisons to seek reassurances over jobs, pensions and other matters, although a person with knowledge of the matter said there had been no request so far.

-Morrisons backed the offer from SoftBank-owned (9984.T) Fortress on Saturday, which topped a 5.52 billion pound proposal from U.S. private equity company Clayton, Dubilier & Rice (CD&R) that was rejected on June 17. read more
+Morrisons backed the offer from SoftBank-owned Fortress on Saturday, which topped a 5.52 billion pound proposal from U.S. private equity company Clayton, Dubilier & Rice (CD&R) that was rejected on June 17.

 The letter to Kwarteng, seen by Reuters, details why Morrisons considers Fortress would be a “suitable and appropriate owner” and a “good steward”.